meteofrance/meteonet/README.md

 # Installing the toolbox<a name="installation"></a>

-All the install instructions for our toolbox are available [here](http://gitlab.meteo.fr/deep_learning/data_exploration/issues) in our documentation.
+All the install instructions for our toolbox are available [here](https://github.com/meteofrance/meteonet/blob/master/docs/install.md) in our documentation.

+# Licence <a name="licence"></a>

+The Dataset is licenced by Meteo-France under [Etalab Open Licence 2.0](https://github.com/meteofrance/meteonet/blob/master/LICENCE.md).

+When using this dataset, please cite:
+<br/>Gwennaëlle Larvor, Léa Berthomier, Vincent Chabot, Brice Le Pape, Bruno Pradel, Lior Perez. **MeteoNet, an open reference weather dataset by Meteo-France**, 2020